tuna-ogut/SimpleRPGGame/README.md

 # Simple RPG Game

 Welcome to our simple RPG game!
 This project was created for learning purposes, following a course to understand the basics of game development.
+Related Scripts are under Assets/Scripts Folder

 ## About: